 Without proper help, cocaine addiction can be fatal.
 Overdose is always a risk with the abuse of cocaine.
 Although is is highly addictive, it is treatable.
 With the help of a drug rehab center or treatment service one can develop the skills needed to address cravings this drug.

 Cocaine Addiction Treatment

 The most effective drug rehab programs for cocaine addiction provide more than one approach to drug treatment.
 This consists of intensive therapy, behavioral therapies and supportive programs for long-term relapse prevention.
 Addiction treatment should also be individualized to address the personal needs of the addict.
-When treatment is completed, continuing programs and services should be in place to offer support and additional treatment.
+When it is completed, continuing programs and services should be in place to offer support and additional treatment.
 One non-profit worldwide organization that offers additional programming and services for cocaine abuse is Cocaine Anonymous

-facility.
+.
 The focus of treatment is on the individual, with therapy and programs that address their personal struggles with addiction.
 This is coupled with a long-term plan of action to continue care when treatment is completed.
 We encourage you to call today for an assessment at 1-877-997-3422.

-Research on Drugs of Abuse:
+More Research and Information on Drugs of Abuse: